 Now don’t get me wrong – my mother had many fantastic, redeeming qualities, and I mourn her death every day of my life.
 But unfortunately, her concern and fear for my weight and appearance, taught me my value was in aspects of myself that should hold no value.
 Nothing has changed – I still feel fat and ugly.
 And despite knowing better, it still seems important to other people.
 Heart trumps head, every day of the week.

 I had a very specific role in our family – as did my siblings – I was responsible.
 I had to be good, and clever (not too clever – nobody likes a show off), and strong enough to care for everyone, (but for god’s sake don’t show any emotion because nobody has time to deal with all that attention seeking).
 These lessons weren’t articulated in words, but in actions – in the reinforcement of “correct” behaviours, and the endless criticism of anything considered unacceptable.
+As a child, I tried so hard to be responsible and good and to do anything to make my mother proud – in fact despite the absurdity of it, I am still seeking her approval seven years after she died!
+But the main reason I know I wasn’t good enough?
+My first day home from hospital, holding my newborn and overcome with love and wonder, she looked at me and said, “All my children have been a tremendous disappointment to me.”
+I’m not sure of her intent?
+I think she was probably trying to say my perfect baby will disappoint me one day.
+That all the hopes and dreams I have, won’t unfold as anticipated.
+What I heard was, “Nothing about you has ever been, and will ever be, good enough.”
+I left the room, speechless.

 So, what does that have to do with an eating disorder?Nobody gets pleasure from binging and purging and starving.
 Or spending every waking moment thinking about food – feeling horrendous guilt and shame at every morsel that passes their lips and trying to develop strategies to avoid eating altogether.
 An eating disorder is simply a very bad way of coping.
 Everyone with an eating disorder, is trying to cope with something and there are common threads for most of us – depression and anxiety, perfectionism, and over-developed sensitivities to name a few.
 But at the end of the day, the binge-purge-restrict behaviours deaden everything.
 If you believe in your heart and soul you are not good enough – that your inherent value is in your looks and what you do for others – and if you have been told all your formative years nothing about you is enough – you will find a way to numb that inevitable self-loathing.
 Some might use alcohol, illicit drugs, sex or gambling.
 But some people use food – too much or too little.
 And I’m one of those someones.
+I became so adept at burying emotions with food, I no longer felt them.
+Ever.
+I could wear a mask and offer the world a face filled with joy and contentment – eyes lit up, cheekbones high, and a smile from ear to ear.
+But the underlying fears – of failure and not measuring up, or being found to be a fraud, of getting fat again (the greatest fear of all) – they are easily buried in a bowl of cookie dough, a heaving torso over the porcelain bowl, or the haziness that comes with not eating anything at all for three days straight.

 As an adult, I control when, where, what and how I eat.
 But as a child, my mother controlled what I ate (or in her absence my grandmother or sister would step in).
 Desserts were sometimes forbidden (but not so my skinny siblings).
 I was expected to finish every bite (think of the starving children in Ethiopia!), but never ask for seconds, overeat or look greedy.
 Sometimes I was cautioned to diet, while skinnier folk were encouraged to feast.
 Even eating out was not a freedom – choose a small serve of the healthy option.
 And reminder – don’t eat dessert, no seconds, and I’m watching you.
 My eating behaviours always seemed to be noticed – and commented upon.
+Now I’m sure all that sounds normal (or not?
+I don’t have perspective) but when coupled with a learned emphasis on the importance of weight and beauty, and a subconscious need to numb everything, abdicating control over something that gave me such joy, left me desperate for the day when I could eat what I want, when I want and where I want.
+And trust me, that day came!
+Despite having spent 32 years outside the family home, I still feel a need to “let” myself have a treat, and deprivation is a constant gnawing hunger in the pit of my stomach.

 Positive reinforcement of negative behaviours